Travel and Tourism are plenty of interesting things to see and do in South Korea.

 Seoul – TESOL South Korea

-Folk Villages and Festivals – TESOL South Korea
+Folk Villages and Festivals – South Korea Travel

 Another great place to go to the beach Jeju Island.
-This is a popular honeymoon destination for Koreans, and is often called the “Hawaii” of Korea, though the climate is more subtropical than tropical- it can get chilly in the winter.
+This is a popular honeymoon destination for Koreans.
+It is often called the “Hawaii” of Korea, though the climate is more subtropical than tropical- it can get chilly in the winter.

 When winter comes around there are plenty of mountains with plenty of snow.
 Skiing and snowboarding are both popular and relatively affordable, with several ski resorts around the country.